US Taxes

 6% provincial sales tax (PST) on retail price only

-Below is a table summarizing the tax rates for all the Canadian provinces and territories.
+The following table summarizes the combined tax rates for all Canadian provinces and territories:

 2396